Anisotropic MagnetoMemristance: Results

 We analyze the simulation results by computing the change in voltage and the change in resistivity for each state upon the application of a time-varying current density of magnitude $j$ and frequency $f$.
 In the following, we discuss variations in voltage, deviating from the resistive state.
 These can be studied via $\Delta V= (R-\langle R\rangle)j$, with $\langle R\rangle$ being the time average resistance.
 We see that if $R$ is constant, then $\Delta V=0$, which is associated to a pure resistance.

-For the ground state, in-plane, and out-of-plane magnetization states, the change in voltage versus the current density in a cycle of frequency $f=1$~GHz is shown in Fig. \ref{fig:sims}.
+For the ground state, in-plane, and out-of-plane magnetization states, the change in voltage versus the current density in a cycle of frequency $f=1$~GHz is shown in Figure \ref{fig:sims}.
 For these simulations a rather large current density of $10^{12}$~A/m$^2$ was used to discern effects above numerical noise.
-The $I-V$ curves are shown in Fig. \ref{fig:sims}(a), where we see that a memristance effect is not noticeable at a $nV$ scale.
+The $I-V$ curves are shown in Figure \ref{fig:sims}(a), where we see that a memristance effect is not noticeable at a $nV$ scale.
 This is consistent with the predictions of the toy model.

-However, because the thickness of the ring gives a small memristance effect that can be seen when looking at $\frac{d\rho}{dt}$.
+However, because the thickness of the {annulus} gives a small memristance effect that can be seen when looking at $\frac{d\rho}{dt}$.
 First, $\frac{d\rho}{dt}=0$ corresponds to pure resistance.
 That is the case of out-of-plane magnetization.
 We should expect this property to be true also in real materials with a finite thickness.
 For the cases of the in-plane and the ground state we note that a small change in resistivity is indeed present, and depends on the current.
-While a memristance in the ground state and in-plane magnetized state appears to be at odds with the symmetry arguments presented above, we note that the strong current density used in this simulation induces a large enough magnetization dynamics.
+While a memristance in the ground state and in-plane magnetized state appears to be at odds with the symmetry arguments presented above, we note that the strong current density used in this simulation induces a large enough magnetization dynamics. {These dynamics compose a periodic modification that gives rise to a memristive effect, as elaborated in {Supplementary Note 4 of the Supplementary Material} when discussing the effect of the adiabatic torque component.
+Figure~\ref{fig:path1} illustrates these dynamics by plotting the time-evolution of the average magnetization perpendicular to the path $T(\theta)$ (see method for its implementation).
+The periodicity of the dynamics corresponds to the injection current, demonstrating that this memristive effect originates from time-lagged, current-induced dynamics.}